 Also consider that in some of the technologies considered, a packet may not be accessible.
 For example, an optical link performing optical passthrough.
 In this cases, the data path setup will consist on the configuration of the parameters defining how the flow is managed, not in a specific packet per packet basis.

-There are multiple considerations when dealing with data path establishment; depending on the technology of choice (e.g., OpenFlow, MVRP, SNMP, etc.) the data path will be installed based on static rules such as port allocated VLANs or it will be installed based on intelligent packet matching rules.
+There are multiple considerations when dealing with data path establishment; depending on the technology of choice (e.g., OpenFlow, MVRP, SNMP, etc.) the data path will be installed based on different degree of complexity rules (e.g., port to VLAN allocation or packet matching based on specific fields).
 As result of this operation each data path element should have a rule stating the forwarding behavior for packets belonging to a certain flow.
 The computation of the path to be installed depends on the technology of choice for the controller, since there are technologies computing a path in a distributed way and technologies that can run traffic engineering+policying algorithms.

 In addition to the pro-active instantiation of a path described in the above text, a data path element may reactively interact with the controller due to some event, new packet arrival or pre-installed rule among others.
 Following this, the data path element may interact with the controller in order to build a path for a specific new flow that has just appeared and for any reason should not be forwarded through the pre-configured paths.